pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 [+] LUID            : 0x2f60ba7
 ```

-Rubeus creates a new process with incorrect credentials with a new Process ID generated.
-Next, we need to steal the newly created process.
-In Cobalt Strike, red team operators just only require to `steal token 4160` in order to perform directory listing.
-While in Havoc Framework, an additional impersonation needs to be done after stealing the token (a.k.a.
-ProcessID).
-To steal the token, the syntax is `token steal [ProcessID]`.
+Rubeus creates a new process with an incorrect credentials, along with a newly generated Process ID (PID).
+Next, we need to steal the token of the newly created process.
+To steal the process token, the syntax will be `token steal [ProcessID]`.

-By typing `token list`, you can observe the token vault.
-Any token stole or made by operators will be stored in the token vault.
+By typing `token list`, you can list out all the stolen tokens from the token vault.

-To impersonate another user, the syntax is `token impersonate [Token ID]`.
+To impersonate a token, the syntax is `token impersonate [Token ID]`.
 The Token ID can be found in the token vault.

 ```
 06/03/2023 15:37:40 [5pider] Demon » token steal 4160